Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Types of Endpoints

 * Interface Endpoints (powered by PrivateLink)
+  * An ENI within an AWS VPC that has a private IP address within the VPC subnet of the resources that are consuming the service
   * Provisions an ENI (private IP address) as an entry point (must attach a Security Group)
   * Uses DNS entries to redirect traffic
   * Supports most AWS services(API Gateway, CloudFormation, CloudWatch etc.)